Message Size Limits & Serialization

 Operational Workflows & Monitoring for Payload Management

 Alert on schema version mismatches.
 Track broker rejection rates.
 Large payloads increase network egress costs.
 They also inflate storage bills for DLQs and audit logs.
-Implement automated fallback routing.
-Route oversized payloads to a dedicated high-capacity queue.
+Because chunked and referenced payloads fan a single job across many messages, propagate a correlation ID through every segment — distributed tracing for async jobs ties those spans back to one logical job for debugging.

 Monitoring & Routing Configuration